Renting a dumpster can get expensive if you fail to do your research.

 Some dumpster rental companies offer special discounts for people in the military, seniors, veterans, or members of certain area organizations.

-You’ll almost never find out about these discounts unless you ask the service rep if any of these are available.
+Sometimes you won't find out about these discounts unless you ask the service rep if any are available.

 You can receive discounts of 10% or more using this simple tip.